ThoMint/AWTS-CodeExample/README.md

-Have a look at the AbstractWindowGraphicsEngine Repository for more details
+Have a look at the AWTSimplification Repository for more details

 This is a example on how to use this library